-How do I short sell shares in equity and futures?
+How to short sell shares in equity and futures?

-A short sale (or short sell) is a trade taken when you feel that the price of the security is likely to decline from its current price.
-In a short sale, you sell the security first and buy back later on.
+A short sale (or short sell) is a trade taken when a trader feels that the price of the security is likely to decline from its current price.
+In a short sale transaction, the security is sold first and bought back later on.

-You can short sell a futures contract and carry it overnight, unlike short selling in the equity segment, where you have to square off the short position on the same day.
-You can use MIS (for intraday) or NRML (for overnight) product types to place this order.
-If you trade futures using MIS, you have to convert it to NRML to carry it overnight or square off the position before 3:25 PM to avoid auto square off charges.
-Visit zerodha.com/varsity/module/futures-trading/ to know more about futures.
+A futures contract can be shorted and can be carried or held overnight, unlike short selling in the equity segment, where the position must be squared off on the same day.
+To place a sell order for futures contract, MIS (for intraday) or NRML (for overnight) product type can be used to place a sell order.
+However, If a futures contract is traded using MIS, it must be converted to NRML to carry it overnight or must be squared off before 3:25 PM to avoid auto square-off charges.
+To learn more about futures and shorting, visit zerodha.com/varsity/module/futures-trading and zerodha.com/varsity/chapter/shorting.